 The other day I ran into an acquaintance (who I barely know) and he told me that he’d just purchased a .45 caliber handgun.
 He said he loved the gun, but the only problem was he couldn’t shoot it.
 All of his shots were going low and he couldn’t ever hit the target.

 Next, he asked me what type of gun I carried and I told him my carry gun was the Glock 19 9mm.
-He looked at me kind of funny and said “a 9mm, why don’t you get a manly gun like I did?”
+He looked at me kind of funny and said: “a 9mm, why don’t you get a manly gun as I did?”

 I had a nice laugh, especially since this fellow asked me to give him a private shooting lesson.
 I told him I didn’t have time and quickly left the store thinking to myself “if I’m ever in a duel, I hope he’s my opponent.”

 So why exactly do I carry a 9mm and why do I think you should too?

 Well, it’s not because I don’t love a .45 and the feel of my Springfield 1911 in my hand.
 It’s because I’m able to keep my ego in check and realize that the only reason I carry a gun is to protect my life and the lives of my loved ones.
 I don’t do it to be “cool,” to be “manly” or as a way to impress my buddies.

 And the fact is, if I’m ever involved in a self-defense shooting situation, I have the odd feeling my “target” is not going to be standing perfectly still like it is when I’m at the gun range.
 This means if I’m shooting it is likely going to take multiple hits to bring down an attacker.
 In other words, if it’s a dynamic situation where people are moving my hits might end up in the arm, leg, chest, any number of places.